Request for Proposal (RFP)

-This article explains the concept of a Request for Proposal (RFP) in a practical way.
-After reading it, you will understand the basics of this powerful project management tool.
+Request for Proposal (RFP): this article explains the concept of a Request for Proposal or RFP in a practical way.
+Next to what it is (definition), this article also highlights the complexity, teh differnce between RFP, RFI and RFQ, and a content and a Request for Proposal template format.
+After reading it, you will understand the basics of this project management tool.
+Enjoy reading!

 What is a Request for Proposal (RFP)?